If you provide additional keywords, you may be able to browse through our database of Scientific Response Documents.

-Pregnancy in your tubes (Ectopic Pregnancy).
-If you have severe pain low in your belly, tell your healthcare provider right away.
+Pregnancy in your fallopian tubes (Ectopic Pregnancy).
+If you have severe pain low in your belly, tell your healthcare professional right away.
 Infrequently, a baby may start to grow outside the uterus, most often in the tubes.

 Nursing a baby.
 Wait at least 6 weeks after your baby is born to start depo-subQ provera 104.
 You can use depo-subQ provera 104 if you are nursing.

-- It does not lower the amount of milk you can make.
+It does not lower the amount of milk you can make.

-- It can pass through breast milk into your baby, but it is not harmful.
+It can pass through breast milk into your baby, but it is not harmful.

-Losing calcium from your bones. depo-subQ provera 104 use may decrease the amount of calcium in your bones.
+Losing calcium from your bones.
+Depo-subQ provera 104 use may decrease the amount of calcium in your bones.
 The longer you use depo-subQ provera 104, the more calcium you are likely to lose.
-This increases the risk of your bones weakening if you use depo-subQ provera 104 continuously for a long time (for example, if you use depo-subQ provera 104 for more than two years).
+This increases the risk of your bones weakening if you use depo-subQ provera 104 continuously for a long time (for example, if you use depo-subQ provera 104 for more than 2 years).
 The loss of calcium may increase your risk of osteoporosis and broken bones, particularly after your menopause.

 Calcium is generally added to the bones during teenage years.
 The decrease of calcium in your bones is of most concern if you are a teenager or have the following risk factors:

-If you need a birth control method for more than two years, your healthcare provider may ask you to have a test of your bones or ask you to switch to another birth control method before continuing depo-subQ provera 104, especially if you have other risks for weak bones.
+If you need a birth control method for more than 2 years, your healthcare professional may ask you to have a test of your bones or ask you to switch to another birth control method before continuing depo-subQ provera 104, especially if you have other risks for weak bones.
 When depo-subQ provera 104 is stopped, the calcium in your bones begins to come back.
 The lost calcium may not return completely once you stop using depo-subQ provera 104.
-Your healthcare provider may tell you to take calcium and Vitamin D as this may lessen the loss of calcium from your bones.

 The most common side effects are:

-If you feel you are having other side effects, talk with your healthcare provider.
+If you feel you are having other side effects, talk with your healthcare professional.

 There have been several studies of women who use birth control like depo-subQ provera 104.